peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

 Shortest decimal form of this number's value for the given arithmetic context.
-The text string will be in exponential notation if the number's first nonzero decimal digit is more than five digits after the decimal point, or if the number's exponent is greater than 0 and its value is 10, 000, 000 or greater.
+The text string will be in exponential notation (expressed as a number 1 or greater, but less than 10, times a power of 10) if the number's first nonzero decimal digit is more than five digits after the decimal point, or if the number's exponent is greater than 0 and its value is 10, 000, 000 or greater.

 <a id="ToSingle"></a>
 ### ToSingle